Contact us

 Supporting Veterans in Recovery: Strategies for Family, Friends, and Communities

-Advocating for Access to Quality Care
+Advocating for Access to Quality Veteran Care

-One of the most important ways that friends, family members, and communities can support veterans in recovery is by advocating for access to quality mental health and addiction care.
-Unfortunately, many veterans face significant barriers to accessing care, including long wait times, lack of resources, and bureaucratic obstacles within the VA system.
-To support veterans in getting the care they need, it’s important to:
+One of the most important ways that friends, family members, and communities support veterans in recovery in Ohio is by advocating for access to quality mental health and addiction care.

-1. Be an Advocate: Whether it’s contacting your elected officials to voice your support for improved access to mental health and addiction services, or helping your loved one navigate the VA system, there are many ways to advocate for access to quality care.
+1. Be an Advocate: Whether it’s contacting your elected officials to voice your support for improved access to mental health and addiction services or helping your loved one navigate the VA system, there are many ways to advocate for access to quality care.

 2. Connect with Resources: There are many resources available to help veterans access mental health and addiction services, including the VA’s Veterans Crisis Line, which offers confidential support and referrals to local resources.